Introduction to Financial Accounting

 Examination of accounting information systems, transaction cycles, and communication of financial information for management decisions within the context of business.
 Topics include flowcharting, transaction processing, detailed analysis of transaction cycles, internal control, Enterprise Resource Planning (ERP) systems, security and encryption issues, electronic commerce, management reporting, file and database management, and system auditing.
 Course work includes an AIS project using an integrated general ledger package.
 3 Credits (3 Lecture) Prerequisite(s): ACC113 and CSC124 or ACC113 and ACC201.

 Principles of cost accounting for manufacturing and service industries.
 Topics covered include job costing, process costing, variable and absorption costing, revenue variances, cost allocation, joint products and by-products, inventory management, transfer pricing, capital budgeting, and performance evaluation.
 3 Credits (3 Lecture) Prerequisite(s): ACC123.
 Fall Only.

-Fundamentals of individual income taxation, including basic objectives and authority of tax law, effects of tax law on society, excludable and includable income issues, deductions, credits, exemptions, rates, computations for federal income tax, tax advantaged investments, as well as an introduction to the tax implications of various forms of business, planning for the acquisition and disposition of property, tax planning for the family including retirement and saving for college issues.
-3 Credits (3 Lecture) Prerequisite(s): ACC113.
+Fundamentals of individual income taxation, including basic objectives and authority of tax law, effects of tax law on society, excludable and includable income issues, tax deductions, credits, exemptions, rates, computations for federal income tax, tax advantaged investments.
+Topics also include an introduction to the tax implications of various forms of business, planning for the acquisition and disposition of property, and tax planning for the family including retirement and saving for college issues.
+Hands-on experience includes tax preparation, research and client interaction.
+3 Credits (1 Lecture - 6 Lab) Prerequisite(s): ACC113.
 As needed.